Expensify/Style-Guides/cpp.md

 ### 2. Avoid Initializer List Constructor for Large Objects

-The `JSON::Value(initializer_list)` constructor always creates copies.
-For large objects (transactions, reportActions, reports, personalDetails, participants etc.), use assignment with `move()` instead.
+The `JSON::Value(initializer_list)` constructor always creates copies due to a limitation in C++ when using `initializer_list`, which inherently involves copying.
+This is not an issue specific to the `JSON::Value` implementation.
+For large objects (transactions, reportActions, reports, personalDetails, participants, etc.), use assignment with `move()` instead to avoid unnecessary copies.

 #### Examples